 I saw a partial solar eclipse in February, 1979.
 It was subtle!
 Had I not known it was going on, I would not have suspected anything.

-During a solar eclipse, the moon passes between the earth and the sun.
+During a solar eclipse, the moon passes between the sun and the earth.
 It covers the sun's disk.
 Solar eclipses are more fleeting than lunar eclipses because the moon's shadow is smaller than the earth's shadow.

-Our sky is blue because the atmosphere scatters short blue lightwaves.
+Our sky is blue because our atmosphere scatters short blue lightwaves.
 The sky on the moon is black because there is no air.
 The only color on the moon is the blue earth.
-From the moon, Earth is stationary but goes through phases.
+From the moon, the earth is stationary but goes through phases.
 The temperature on the moon varies 500 degrees from 225 to -275.

 Minerals in the moon rocks vary somewhat from those on Earth.
 There are no fossils in the moon rocks.
 Life began in the sea, and the moon has no water.